Billy Garland (activist): Relationship with Afeni Shakur and Tupac

+Tupac mentioned Garland in several interviews.
+In 1995, Shakur stated in an interview conducted by Tabitha Soren for MTV News on Venice Beach that, "recently after I got shot, this other guy came and was like he was my father and he looks like me, he's been to jail to see me.
+His kids look like me...
+I just woke up (in hospital) and he was standing over me."

-After Tupac was shot on September 7, 1996, Garland flew out the next morning from New Jersey to Las Vegas to be there for him.
-Tupac died on September 13th, 6 days after the shooting.
+After Tupac was shot on September 7, 1996, Garland flew out the next morning from New Jersey to Las Vegas to be with him.
+Tupac died on September 13, 1996.
 Afeni listed Garland as deceased, which left her in charge of Tupac's estate.
-In 1997, Garland would sue Afeni over Tupac's estate, seeking to obtain half of it and noting how her death cerfiticate claim about him being deceased was false.
-Afeni, who claimed that Garland was an absentee father who contributed little to Tupac's upbringing, then ordered a DNA test, which proved that Garland was indeed the biological father of Tupac.
-Despite Garland being confirmed to be Tupac's biological father, a Los Angeles judge in December 1997 ruled in favor of Afeni and denied Garland any share of his son's estate, describing Garland's support and care for Tupac over the years as "miniscule."
+In 1997, Garland sued Afeni over Tupac's estate, seeking to obtain half of it and noting that her death certificate claim about him being deceased was false.
+Afeni, who claimed that Garland was an absentee father who contributed little to Tupac's upbringing, then sought a DNA test.
+This proved Garland was the biological father of Tupac.
+A Los Angeles judge ruled in December 1997 in favor of Afeni and denied Garland any share of his son's estate, describing Garland's support and care for Tupac over the years as "minuscule."